-Before I tell you why I love Homemade Kefir Soda more than Kombucha Tea, first I’ll tell you what else is coming soon…
+Before I tell you why I think Homemade Kefir Soda Pop Is Better Than Kombucha Tea, first I’ll tell you what else is coming soon…

 More Kefir Soda Pop posts are in the works:

 - How to make kefir soda pop.
 There are other recipes out there, but I need to post mine just so I have it recorded and don’t forget exactly how I make it, how the family likes it after trying some different variations, and how I keep it simple – I have to have simple.
 UPDATE – here it is: HOW to make kefir soda pop, WHY make kefir soda pop, and how does it taste?

 - Soon I’ll be posting the results of my kitchen chemistry experiment, where I find the answer to the question that I’m sure has been nagging all of you for months and months: “How much alcohol is really in kefir soda pop?”
 Many have speculated, but I want to know for sure, that’s just the twisted sort of mind you’re dealing with here.
 I’ll also tell you in this post why I had to know.
 UPDATE: follow the link above for the post with the results!

 You’ll need to know this before you make your kefir soda – where to get kefir grains.

 Now, here are 5 Reasons Why I love my homemade kefir soda pop more than kombucha tea:

 (I only make kefir soda now and haven’t made the kombucha tea in months.)